DevilXD/TwitchDropsMiner/README.md

 @casungo - For the entirety of the Italian (Italiano) translation.
 @Bamboozul - For the entirety of the Arabic (العربية) translation.
 @Kjerne - For the entirety of the Danish (Dansk) translation.
+@ShimadaNanaki - For the entirety of the Japanese (日本語) translation.